-- Counseling by the classroom teacher, another teacher, school counselor, mental health therapist, or administrator. - Loss of privileges (e.g., loss of recess, assemblies, etc.) and/or assignment of added responsibility. - Required participation in a structured behavior plan.
+- Counseling by the classroom teacher, another teacher, school counselor, mental health therapist, or administrator. - Loss of privileges and/or assignment of added responsibility. - Required participation in a structured behavior plan.
 Each plan will be customized to the specific needs of the student in question. - Referral to a Student Success Team to review concerns and to develop a structure for student improvement.